AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Georgiahttps://online.dds.ga.gov/ddsgeorgiagov/locations/driver-improvement-schools.aspxWhen the court orders it7 maximumNot listedNot listedMinimum of 6$95

-Hawaiihttps://hidot.hawaii.gov/highways/safe-communites/driver-education/ (drivers 18 and under only)3-6 pointsNot listedNot listedNot listed16Not listed
+Hawaiihttps://hidot.hawaii.gov/highways/safe-communites/driver-education/ (drivers 18 and under only).
+Varies by case.3-6 pointsNot listedNot listedNot listed16Not listed

 Idahohttps://adminrules.idaho.gov/rules/current/39/390271.pdfNot listed3Not listedNot listedNot listedNot listed